This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 Are you getting a disk full warning on your MacBook Pro?
 It says you need to make more space available on your startup disk and urges you to delete files or save space by optimizing storage.

-Or this – “Your startup disk is almost full” (for OS X El Capitan and earlier versions).
+Or this – “Your startup disk is almost full” (for earlier macOS versions).

 What’s Filling up My MacBook Startup Disk?

 You can’t get rid of that disk because it’s what your Mac uses to function.
 However, as time goes on the files and apps you add to the MacBook drive will begin to accumulate and limit the space remaining on that disk.

-You’ll get a message from Apple system when your disk is almost full, and if it fills all the way up you won’t be able to download new files, open attachments, or install new programs.
+You’ll get a message from Apple when your disk is almost full, and if it fills all the way up you won’t be able to download new files, open attachments, or install new programs.

 To check what’s taking up space on your mac, you can choose “Manage” on the startup disk warning notification.
 If you’re ahead of the curve and trying to clean up your Mac before being warned, you can access the management screen by going to About This Mac from the Apple menu (top left of your screen), and then choosing Storage.

 Now that you know what’s stealing your storage, how can you fix the problem?
-Aside from the obvious solutions like clearing the trash and downloads folder, there a few different methods you can use.
+Aside from the obvious solutions like clearing the trash and downloads folder, there are a few different methods you can use.

-1. Erase Duplicate or Similar Files
+1. Delete Duplicate or Similar Files

 Using the app, you can choose folders to scan and find these unneeded duplicates.
 Gemini then separates exact duplicates from similar files so you know exactly what you’re looking at, and you’ll be prompted before deleting anything.
 It can help you reclaim a lot of valuable disk space in just a few minutes.

-2. Offload Important but Infrequently Used Files
+2. Offload Old Large Files

 Do your old photos need to be within reach at all times or only upon occasion?
-If you’re someone who keeps archives of documents, images, movies, programs, or other files but only occasionally reference them you might benefit from transferring them to an external drive.
+If you’re someone who keeps archives of documents, images, movies, programs, or other files but only occasionally references them you might benefit from transferring them to an external drive.

-Then start copying files from your MacBook to the external HDD.
+Then start copying files from your MacBook to the external drive.
 If you’re copying projects such as unfinished movies or designs, make sure you copy all assets as well or the file will not be able to load properly.

-3. Sign up for a Better Cloud Storage Program
+4. Sign up for a Better Cloud Storage Program

 “For me, the crucial benefit of Dropbox is speed and reliability.
 I’ve tried all the main services over the years, and Dropbox has always been 100% reliable and has consistently synced within seconds.”

-4. Deep Clean Your MacBook Drive
+5. Clean Your MacBook Drive

-5. Manually Delete Old Large Files & Apps
+6. Manually Delete Old Large Files & Apps

 First, open Finder and navigate to “All My Files” from the sidebar.
 Make sure your files are in list view (the icon that looks like 4 stacked lines should be dark grey) and then choose “Size” from the header.

-This will produce a slightly different layout which groups your files by category (100MB – 10GB, 1MB – 100 MB, etc).
-You can find the size of each file by right clicking and choosing “Get Info”.
+This will produce a slightly different layout that groups your files by category (100MB – 10GB, 1MB – 100 MB, etc).
+You can find the size of each file by right-clicking and choosing “Get Info”.

-Once you know which files are largest, you can start removing those you no longer need and clearing space as efficiently as possible.
+Once you know which files are the largest, you can start removing those you no longer need and clearing space as efficiently as possible.
 Some common space hogs include videos, old DMGs, creative applications, and large audio files.

-That’s all we want to share with you in this article.
+That’s it.
 Did you manage to address the disk almost full issue on your MacBook Pro?
 Which method(s) do you find most helpful?
-Or you have another awesome tip to reclaim more storage quickly?
+Or do you have another awesome tip to reclaim more storage quickly?
 Let us know by leaving a comment below.About Lorena